Stay in the know!

 Keywords: Disease Management

-Crop/Livestock Type: Cucumber
+Crop/Livestock Type: Cucumber, Cucurbits

 This factsheet offers organic-compatible strategies focused on cultural practices and biological and botanical fungicides to help specialty-crop producers build integrated disease-management programs—emphasizing prevention, careful timing of applications and combining multiple tactics for best results.